ODETTE SCHOOL OF BUSINESS: COURSES

 70-491.
 Special Topics in Accounting

 This is a seminar course covering major concepts or current problems or issues in the area of Accounting.
 The topic to be covered in a particular semester will vary and will be announced in the previous semester.
-Interested students should consult the Area Chair of Accounting.
+Interested students should consult the Area Chair of Accounting and Finance.
 (May be taken for credit twice if content is different.)
 (Prerequisite: consent of the instructor.)

 70-495.
 Independent Study in Accounting

 This course must be taken under the direct supervision of an accounting faculty member.
 (May be taken for credit twice if content is different.)
 (Prerequisite: consent of the instructor and Area Chair.)
-This course was formerly numbered 70-452.
+(May be taken for credit as either 70-452 to a maximum of two times, or 70-495 to a maximum of two times, or taken once as 70-452 and once as 70-495.)

 MANAGEMENT AND LABOUR STUDIES (71-)